Nature's Nook

 Understanding the User

 I conducted user interviews with participants that are either avid campers or interested in going camping.
-The information that I gathered from the interviews allowed me to create empathy maps and user personas that gave me further insight into people’s experiences with camping ecommerce websites.
+The information that I gathered from the interviews allowed me to create empathy maps and user personas that gave me further insight into people’s experiences with camping e-commerce websites.
 I found many people will give up and try another website if the website they are using lacks detailed product information or the checkout process is overly complicated.

 Pain Points